MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 # EAP customer transition to Copilot for Sales FAQ

 [Microsoft Ignite 2023](https://cloudblogs.microsoft.com/dynamics365/bdm/2023/11/15/introducing-new-copilot-experiences-to-boost-productivity-and-elevate-customer-experiences-across-the-organization/) introduced the next step in the journey with our Copilot products.
 Sales Copilot is rebranded to bring the power of Copilot for Microsoft 365 and the role specific insights and actions together under a new offering called Microsoft Copilot for Sales.
-This is the future sales product showcasing the better together of Copilot across your productivity applications.
-As a customer who has access to Sales Copilot through the Microsoft 365 Copilot early adopter program, we want you to be aware of this new update and on the options available and suggested next steps.
+As a customer who has access to Sales Copilot through the Microsoft 365 Copilot early adopter program, you also get access to the new Copilot for Sales capabilities.

 We've compiled a list of frequently asked questions and provided brief answers to help you get the required information quickly.